raphCode/master-thesis-muzero/theory.typ

 The main changes over !ago are:

+#[
+#import "drawings/alphago.typ": sl, rl, v, roll

+*!Net !arch*\
+!agoz only uses a single CNN $f_theta$ with two output heads, predicting !p $p$ and !v $v$
+together: $(p, v) = f_theta (s)$.
+The input to this unified !net are images consisting of the Go stone positions, no extra feature planes are added.

+Contrastingly, the equivalent to $f_theta$ in !ago are the two separate !nns #sl and #v.
+Also, input images to !ago's !nns contain hand-crafted features.
+The !nets #roll and #rl and their training procedures are dropped in !agoz.

+*!Mcts*\
+The MCTS in !agoz works the same way as in !ago, but does not use any rollouts.
+!agoz solely relies on the !net !v !preds to assign !vs in the search tree.
+!agoz does not contain a rollout !p !net like #roll in !ago.

 *Training*\
 Most importantly, !agoz is trained solely by !rl and selfplay.
 !agoz uses MCTS for all the selfplay during training.

 This contrasts with !ago, which uses human data and supervised learning, as well as selfplay without any search.

-*!Mcts*\
-The search in !agoz works the same way as in !ago, but does not use any rollouts during the MCTS.
-!agoz solely relies on the !net !v !preds to assign !vs in the search tree.

-*!Net !arch*\
-!agoz only uses a single CNN $f_theta$ with two output heads, predicting !p $p$ and !v $v$
-together: $(p, v) = f_theta (s)$.
-The input to this unified !net are images only consisting of the Go stone positions, no extra feature planes are added.
-Contrastingly, !ago uses two separate !nns for !p and !v, and the !net input contains hand-crafted features.
+]

 The !agoz training pipeline performs these tasks in parallel:
 - optimizing the !nn's parameters $theta_i$ from recent selfplay data